TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-When visiting the website, it redirects us to -> `usage.htb`
+When visiting the IP in the browser, it redirects to -> `usage.htb`

 So we add this domain to our `/etc/hosts`: